How it works:

 - optional critique (by judge Morgen Bailey) on stories submitted at an additional £5 per story.
 The critique* will be sent after the relevant month’s results have been announced. *via Word attachment to an email – please advise if you don’t have Word

-- First prize: £50 plus free entry to the following year’s literary festival (currently worth £25), plus publication on the festival’s website and blog
+- Second prize: £50 plus up to 4,000 words critique* (currently worth £32) plus free entry to the following year’s literary festival (currently worth £25), plus publication on the festival’s website and blog

-- Second prize: £25 plus free entry to the following year’s literary festival (currently worth £25), plus publication on the festival’s website and blog
+- Third prize: £25 plus up to 3,000 words critique* (currently worth £24) plus free entry to the following year’s literary festival (currently worth £25), plus publication on the festival’s website and blog

-- Eight further prizes of free entry to the following year’s literary festival (currently worth £25 each).
+- Seven further prizes of free entry to the following year’s literary festival (currently worth £25 each).

 - previously unpublished stories